 Plot Structures: Fichtean Curve

 The Fichtean Curve was originally crafted for pulp and mystery stories, though it can certainly apply to stories in other genres.
-Described extensively by John Gardner in The Art of Fiction, the Fichtean Curve argues that a story has three parts: a rising action, a climax, and a falling action.
+Described extensively by John Gardner in The Art of Fiction, the Fichtean Curve argues that a story plot has three parts: a rising action, a climax, and a falling action.

 In the Fichtean Curve, the rising action comprises about ⅔ of the entire story.
 Moreover, the rising action isn’t linear.
 Rather, a series of escalating and de-escalating conflicts slowly pushes the story towards its climax.